Thomas Pilcher: Early career

 Pilcher was born in Rome in 1858, the son of Thomas Webb Pilcher, of Harrow, and his wife, Sophia (née Robinson).
 He was the eldest of five children (four surviving infancy); his younger brother, Percy, would go on to become a pioneering aeronautical engineer, assisted by their sister Ella who undertook the fabric work on the aircraft's wings.
 Pilcher was educated at Harrow School, but after his father died in October 1874, he left the school the following year (aged 17).
 Following his father's death, in an attempt to save money on living expenses, his mother took the family to live in Celle, where she herself died in 1877.
-Thomas brought his three younger siblings home, and entered the Army, commissioned in the Dublin City Artillery Militia in August 1878.
-Commissions in the Militia were often used as a stepping-stone to a regular commission, and Pilcher rapidly transferred out, first to the 22nd Regiment of Foot, then almost immediately to the 5th Fusiliers (later the Northumberland Fusiliers).
+Thomas brought his three younger siblings home, and entered the British Army, commissioned as a second lieutenant in the Dublin City Artillery Militia in August 1878.
+Commissions in the Militia were often used as a stepping-stone to a commission in the Regular Army, and Pilcher rapidly transferred out, first to the 22nd Regiment of Foot (later the Cheshire Regiment) in June 1879, then almost immediately to the 5th Fusiliers (later the Northumberland Fusiliers and, much later still, the Royal Northumberland Fusiliers) in July.

-After a period of regimental service, Pilcher attended the Staff College, Camberley, passing the course in 1892, and from 1895 to 1897 was appointed as the deputy assistant adjutant-general for Dublin District.
+After a period of regimental service, Pilcher attended the Staff College, Camberley, passing the course in 1892, and from 1895 to 1897 was appointed as the deputy assistant adjutant general (DAAG) for Dublin District.
 From here, he took a posting in colonial West Africa in the late 1890s, where he was involved in raising a battalion of the West African Frontier Force and commanded an expedition to Lapai and Argeyah.
+He had been promoted to temporary lieutenant colonel in November 1897.